iRemaF/LinkedInProjects/Logma.md

 # LOGMA — Smart Allergy-Safe Dining
-*by Reema F. Almukhlifi | Part of the Apple Developer Academy – AI Foundation Program*
+*by Reema F. Almukhlifi | Part of the Apple Developer Academy – AI Foundation Program (5 weeks)*

 > Logma was created to ensure that dining out is safe, simple, and enjoyable for people with food allergies.
-> A bilingual iOS application (English) that leverages AI to transform restaurant menus into a clear, personalized guide for safe dining.
+> An iOS application that leverages AI to transform restaurant menus into a clear, personalized guide for safe dining.

 ---